Simulation as a Key Tool in Plant Optimization

 Simple Hall Airflow Simulation

-Many times in plants design, the simple indoor configuration should be analysed.
+Many times in plants design, the simple indoor configuration should be analyzed.
 In this airflow analysis of a simple hall with open doors, the airflow domain including the inner part of the hall as well as a part of the environment around it has been uploaded in STEP format to the SimScale platform.

 The simulation was set up using the analysis type for steady-state, natural convection flow.
 Different fixed temperature as well as zero-gradient boundary conditions have been assigned to simulate the heated hall during winter while the outside environment is cold.
 The simulation results enable the early visualization of the pressure and velocity field, of the volume flux as well as the resulting temperature within the hall.